mahaloz/ike/src/3_computer_organization/instructions.md

 There is a lot of different semantics to encoding instructions, such as their type and operation, but I won't be talking about how you can encode instructions by hand in this handbook.
 If you are interested, check [this out](https://wiki.osdev.org/X86-64_Instruction_Encoding#Opcode).

 If you are curious about how an instruction encodes into its bytes (or the other way around), use [this site](https://defuse.ca/online-x86-assembler.htm) to encode and decode x86 instructions as you like.
-I use it often for CTFs since its so easy to use.
+I use it often for CTFs since it's so easy to use.

 Now back to our earlier discussion, the instruction pointer.
 Execution of instructions follows the [fetch-and-execute](https://en.wikipedia.org/wiki/Instruction_cycle) cycle:
 1. Get the instruction at the address of the ip